thejoshwolfe/poaf/README.md

 This format is not necessarily recommended in a context where widespread adoption is meaningfully beneficial, as this is a new format as of 2025.
 But that's how innovation works, so if you're still reading this, thanks for taking the time to check out this project!

-The intended applications of this archive format are what are currently solved by ZIP and TAR:
+Here are some things you might want to do with an archive file format that this new format is trying to do better than ZIP and TAR:
 * Packaging content for wide distribution. e.g. Making a highly compressed release tarball.
-* Packaging content on the fly for download. e.g. Downloading a snapshot of a git repo as archive.
+* Packaging content on the fly for download. e.g. Downloading a snapshot of a git repo as an archive.
 * Backing up a directory and preserving OS-specific metadata.
 * Reading a compressed directory in-place. e.g. Extracting individual files from a `.jar`, `.docx`, `.apk`, etc.
 * Transferring ephemeral information directly between software programs. e.g. Sending a build context to the docker daemon.

-See also What's Wrong With ZIP/TAR? below.
+See also Vs Other Archive Formats below.

 ## Terminology

 An archive is a file containing metadata and 0 or more items.
-An item has a name and contents, each a sequence of bytes, and possibly other metadata.
+An item has a name and contents, each a sequence of bytes, and metadata.
 Metadata is a sequence of entries, each entry containing a tag and data; see the documentation on Metadata for full details.

 The items are the primary payload of the archive.
 For example, an archive containing items named `README.md` and `LICENSE.md` would be typical for archiving a software project.
-The contents of these items would the text of the documents.
+The contents of these items would be the text of the documents.

 While items typically correspond to files on a file system outside the archive, it is out of scope of this format specification to define the implementation details of how item data is provided during the creation of an archive or how it is used when reading an archive.
 Instead, this format specification places constraints on what kind of information must be or can be known at certain times throughout the creation and reading of an archive while maintaining an upper bound on the required general-purpose memory.